Azure/bicep-types-k8s/generated/kubernetes/core/v1/types.md

 * **startupProbe**: [IoK8SApiCoreV1Probe](#iok8sapicorev1probe): Probe describes a health check to be performed against a container to determine whether it is alive or ready to receive traffic.
 * **stdin**: bool: Whether this container should allocate a buffer for stdin in the container runtime.
 If this is not set, reads from stdin in the container will always result in EOF.
 Default is false.
 * **stdinOnce**: bool: Whether the container runtime should close the stdin channel after it has been opened by a single attach.
 When stdin is true the stdin stream will remain open across multiple attach sessions.
 If stdinOnce is set to true, stdin is opened on container start, is empty until the first client attaches to stdin, and then remains open and accepts data until the client disconnects, at which time stdin is closed and remains closed until the container is restarted.
 If this flag is false, a container processes that reads from stdin will never receive an EOF.
 Default is false
 * **targetContainerName**: string: If set, the name of the container from PodSpec that this ephemeral container targets.
 The ephemeral container will be run in the namespaces (IPC, PID, etc) of this container.
-If not set then the ephemeral container is run in whatever namespaces are shared for the pod.
-Note that the container runtime must support this feature.
+If not set then the ephemeral container uses the namespaces configured in the Pod spec.

+The container runtime must implement support for this feature.
+If the runtime does not support namespace targeting then the result of setting this field is undefined.
 * **terminationMessagePath**: string: Optional: Path at which the file to which the container's termination message will be written is mounted into the container's filesystem.
 Message written is intended to be brief final status, such as an assertion failure message.
 Will be truncated by the node if greater than 4096 bytes.
 The total message length across all containers will be limited to 12kb.
 Defaults to /dev/termination-log.
 Cannot be updated.
 * **terminationMessagePolicy**: string: Indicate how the termination message should be populated.
 File will use the contents of terminationMessagePath to populate the container status message on both success and failure.
 FallbackToLogsOnError will use the last chunk of container log output if the termination message file is empty and the container exited with an error.
 The log output is limited to 2048 bytes or 80 lines, whichever is smaller.
 Defaults to File.
 Cannot be updated.
 * **tty**: bool: Whether this container should allocate a TTY for itself, also requires 'stdin' to be true.
 Default is false.
 * **volumeDevices**: [IoK8SApiCoreV1VolumeDevice](#iok8sapicorev1volumedevice)[]: volumeDevices is the list of block devices to be used by the container.
 * **volumeMounts**: [IoK8SApiCoreV1VolumeMount](#iok8sapicorev1volumemount)[]: Pod volumes to mount into the container's filesystem.
+Subpath mounts are not allowed for ephemeral containers.
 Cannot be updated.
 * **workingDir**: string: Container's working directory.
 If not specified, the container runtime's default will be used, which might be configured in the container image.
 Cannot be updated.

 ## IoK8SApiCoreV1EphemeralVolumeSource
 ### Properties
-* **readOnly**: bool: Specifies a read-only configuration for the volume.
-Defaults to false (read/write).
 * **volumeClaimTemplate**: [IoK8SApiCoreV1PersistentVolumeClaimTemplate](#iok8sapicorev1persistentvolumeclaimtemplate): PersistentVolumeClaimTemplate is used to produce PersistentVolumeClaim objects as part of an EphemeralVolumeSource.

 ## IoK8SApiCoreV1EventSeries